allegroai/clearml-docs/docs/webapp/webapp_profile.md

 1. Hover over the user's row on the table
 1. Click the <img src="/docs/latest/icons/ico-trash.svg" alt="Trash can" className="icon size-md" /> button

-Removed users lose access to your workspace’s resources (tasks, models, etc.) and their existing access credentials are revoked.
+Removed users lose access to your workspace's resources (tasks, models, etc.) and their existing access credentials are revoked.
 Tasks and associated artifacts logged to your workspace by a removed user will remain in your workspace.
 The user can only rejoin your workspace when you re-invite them.